Do you remember life before diabetes?

 3. Give Your Eating Plan a Tune-Up

-Take a look at the foods you eat each day.
-If you're bored eating the same things, devote some time to changing up your eating plan to make mealtimes exciting again.
+Devote some time to diabetes nutrition, by taking a look at the foods you eat each day.
+If you're bored eating the same things, change up your eating plan to make mealtimes exciting again.

 Try modifying recipes you love to make them diabetes-friendly or researching new recipes to try.
 To keep things interesting, use different seasonings.